“How to Choose a Wheelchair” is a guide that outlines the factors to consider when selecting a wheelchair for a person with mobility needs.

 Hybrid Wheelchairs

 The choice of wheelchair will depend on the user’s physical abilities, lifestyle, and preferences.
-It’s important to consult with a healthcare professional or mobility specialist to determine the most suitable wheelchair for the individual.
+It’s essential to consult with a healthcare professional or mobility specialist to determine the most suitable wheelchair for the individual.

 What to Think About When Choosing a Wheelchair